 All derivative financial instruments are recorded on the balance sheet at their fair value and changes in fair value are recorded each period in current earnings or other comprehensive income (loss).
 The Company enters into derivative financial instruments to hedge certain anticipated transactions, firm commitments or assets and liabilities denominated in foreign currencies.
-In addition, the Company utilizes interest rate swaps to convert fixed rate debt to floating rate debt.
+In addition, the Company, from time to time, utilizes interest rate swaps to convert fixed rate debt to floating rate debt.